wsbctechnicalblog/wsbctechnicalblog.github.io/content/EngineeringPractice-2.md

 ---

 # Standard Terms
-You should also being a library of standard terms, with their encoded (Naming Convention applied) definition and usage.
+You should also be managing a library of standard terms, with their encoded (Naming Convention applied) definition and usage.
 When defining a name for an object - consult the library of standar terms first to see if words you want to use have been standardized on.
 If it is there, use it; if it is not, add it.